You shouldn’t configure this integration if you’re already using another

 async def on_message(message: cl.Message):

-response = await mai_client.chat(
+response = await client.chat.complete_async(

 messages=[